 Boxed Lunch: Students can request regular boxed lunches if they are student teaching or have another commitment where they are not on campus during meal times.
-Please go to the Chartwell's office, KRY 220 to sign up.
+Please go to the Chartwell's office, KRY 220, to sign up.

-Sick Meals: Students who are unable to get to the dining hall because they are sick can email chartwells@winona.edu and arrange to have a friend pick it up.
+Sick Meals: Students who are unable to get to the dining hall because they are sick can email chartwellsewinona.edu and arrange to have a friend pick it up.

-Meal Plan Selection: Students are required to select a meal plan or the 14 Meal Plan plan will be assigned to start the school year.
+Meal Plan Selection: Students are required to select a meal plan or the 14 Meals/Week plan will be assigned.